SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

     <p align="center"><img src="/assets/images/telco/3Add_to_Cart.png"></p>

 6. Click **View Cart**.
-The cart displays all relevant details of the product offering (Fiber Link) with the appointment.
+The cart displays all relevant details of `Fiber Link 100 mbps` with the selected appointment.

     <p align="center"><img src="/assets/images/telco/4View_Cart.png"></p>

-7. Click the pencil icon to edit or update the appointment.
+7. Click the pencil icon to update the appointment.
 The `Select a suitable time for an appointment` screen is displayed.

     <p align="center"><img src="/assets/images/telco/5Edit_Cart.png"></p>

     **Notes:**
-    - The earlier selected appointment is displayed by default and the **UPDATE** button is disabled, until you select a new time slot from the available appointments.
+    - The earlier appointment is displayed by default and the **UPDATE** button is disabled, until you select a new time slot from the available appointments.
-    - Top five available time slots are displayed with the default `Please call to Schedule` option.
+    - Top six available time slots are displayed with `Please call to Schedule` preselected option.
-    - For each cart entry, you can book only one time slot, or choose the default option `Call to Schedule'.
+    - For each cart entry, you can book only one appointment, or choose the default `Call to Schedule` option.

 8. Select a suitable appointment and click **Update**.
-The cart page displays the new appointment.
+The cart screen displays the new appointment.

     <p align="center"><img src="/assets/images/telco/6Updated_Appointment.png"></p>

-9. Click **Proceed to Checkout** to buy the product offering.
+9. Click **Proceed to Checkout** to place an order for `Fiber Link 100 mbps`.

+10. Click **Account > Order History**.

+11. Click the order number to confirm the appointment and other relevant details.

 ## Requirements and Dependencies